mbloch/mapshaper/docs/guides/projections.md

 ## albersusa

 `albersusa` is a Mapshaper-specific composite projection for maps of the United States.
 It is not part of the PROJ library.
-It applies Albers Equal Area Conic to the contiguous 48 states, then tiles Alaska (scaled down) and Hawaii as insets in the lower-left corner of the map.
+It applies Albers Equal Area Conic to the contiguous 48 states, then places Alaska (scaled down) and Hawaii as insets in the lower-left corner of the map.

 ```bash
 mapshaper us-states.shp -proj albersusa -o